semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You can define the time duration using numeric values in the `XXhYYmZZs` format using any valid combination.
 One hour can be defined as `1h0m0s` or just `1h` or even as `60m`.

+### The --duration flag example

+The next command specifies that the SSH session for the `deployment` project will time out in 2 minutes:

+    sem debug project deployment --duration 2m

+The next command specifies that the SSH session for the `job` with JOB ID `d7caf99e-de65-4dbb-ad63-91829bc8a693` will time out in 2 hours:

+    sem debug job d7caf99e-de65-4dbb-ad63-91829bc8a693 --duration 2h

+Last, the following command specifies that the SSH session of the `deployment` project will time out in 20 minutes and 10 seconds:

+    sem debug project deployment --duration 20m10s

+### sem init example

+As `sem init` can be used without any command line arguments, you can execute it as follows from the root directory of a GitHub repository that resides on your local machine:

+    sem init

+If a `.semaphore/semaphore.yml` file already exists in the root directory of a GitHub repository, `sem init` will keep that `.semaphore/semaphore.yml` file and continue its operation.
+If there is no `.semaphore/semaphore.yml` file, `sem init` will create one.

+If you decide to use `--project-name`, then you can call `sem init` as follows:

+    sem init --project-name my-own-name

+The previous command creates a new Semaphore 2.0 project that will be called `my-own-name`.

+Using `--repo-url` with `sem init` is much trickier because you should know what you are doing.

 ## Working with notifications